apache/drill/_docs/sql-reference/065-query-directory-functions.md

 The query directory functions restrict a query to one of a number of subdirectories.
 For example, suppose you had time-series data in subdirectories named 2015, 2014, and 2013.
 You could use the MAXDIR function to get the latest data and MINDIR to get the earliest data.

-The MAXDIR and MINDIR functions are case-sensitive.
-The IMAXDIR and IMINDIR functions are case-insensitive.
+You use MAXDIR and MINDIR when your directory names are case-sensitive, and IMAXDIR and IMINDIR when your directory names are case-insensitive.

 The query directory functions are recommended instead of the MAX or MIN aggregate functions to prevent Drill from scanning all data in directories.